peacestone/juliet_airways/README.md

 ## Description

-A single page app for booking your next escape on Juliet Airways
+A single page app for booking your next escape on Juliet Airways.

 ## Installation